wfordh/higgins_site_hydeout/_drafts/a-quarter-gets-its-update.md

 It is somewhat expected, but the fact I have to stay in my apartment except to get groceries, do laundry, and occasionally walk around helps me make progress on my goals.
 I now don't have a commute and can't make weekend plans, so I am left to do the things that I want to accomplish.
 There are no longer any distractions, besides Netflix and online shopping (definitely doing more of that than ever before).
 Sports are not really a thing for the time being and I have so far avoided resorted to video games.

 This is important and, hopefully without making it sound like an excuse, a big reason I have been able to work on projects.
-I am a person who feels a lot of responsibility to those that I am around and want to make sure others feel their time is valued by me.
+I am a person who feels a lot of responsibility to those that I am around and want to make sure they feel their time is valued by me.
 I'm clearly biased and consider it one of my better traits, but it means I don't always do what I want to do.
+However, I'm taking advantage of this opportunity to do more of the things I planned on doing and going after more things from my start of year to-do list.

+Updates

+***

+Brief aside on Kobe

+***

+Bit more on some of the opportunities from COVID

+***

+Intro to story?